Luis-Lobo/Flutter_Products_Demo/README.md

 - **Profile Drawer**: A simple customizable profile drawer with account details and logout.

-- **Features in development:**
-Recover Password
-Register new user with image

 ## Technical informations

 Fetch Datas from free Api: https://fakestoreapi.com,